WM-MoE: Weather-aware Multi-scale Mixture-of-Experts for Blind Adverse Weather Removal: Experiments

-\textbf{Analysis on Main results.} We report several types of weather and the average of the results in Tables \ref{synthetic_results}, \ref{real_results} and \ref{cityscapes_results}.
-It can be noted that our method achieves state-of-the-art performances on both MAW-Sim and All-weather datasets.
-MoWe also obtains competitive results on Cityscapes.
-For the task specific methods designed for specific deweather tasks like deraining, dehazing and desnowing, the proposed method outperforms all of them by a significant margin.
-Compared with the task agnostic methods, our method also achieves more promising results.
-In addition, it can be seen that our method still performs better than multi task in one works on the combination of 3 different weather types.
-Thanks to the Mixture-of-Experts FFN Module, the model enhances its capacity to exploit the correlation of different tasks and can handle the Multi-Task-in-One problem better.
+\textbf{Main results.} We report several weather and the average results in Tables \ref{real_results}, \ref{synthetic_results}, and \ref{cityscapes_results}.
+It can be noted that our method achieves SOTA performances on both MAW-Sim and All-weather.
+WM-MoE also obtains competitive results on Cityscapes.
+For task-specific methods designed for specific deweather tasks, WM-MoE outperforms all of them by a significant margin.
+Compared with task-agnostic methods, our method also achieves more promising results, especially in mixed weather.
+In addition, our method still performs better than another multi-task in one work, regardless of scenario and weather conditions.
+Thanks to the Weather-aware Router and Multi-scale Experts, the model enhances the capacity to process complex weather conditions and exploit multi-scale features, which handles blind weather better.

-\textbf{Analysis on Downstream results.} As for the downstream results illustrated in Tables \ref{cityscapes_results}, it can be seen that weather removal benefits semantic segmentation tasks.
-MoWE achieves competitive results on deweather tasks while helping the downstream network obtain promising results, which is close to the upper bound performance.
-It is also noteworthy that the proposed semantic perception metric is negatively correlated with the performance of downstream tasks.
-A lower semantic perception metric implies higher downstream task performance.
-The metric allows us to evaluate the impact of the upstream neural network on the specific downstream task without downstream task labels.
+\textbf{Downstream results.} As for downstream results in Tables \ref{cityscapes_results}, it can be seen that weather removal benefits segmentation tasks.
+WM-MoE achieves competitive results on deweather tasks while helping the downstream model obtain promising results, which is close to the upper bound performance.